6.4. Analysis of evaluation results#

 First idea: Calculate the mean and standard deviation of both measurements.
 Which method has a higher (better) mean?
 Is the standard deviation clearly smaller than the difference in means?

 • Suppose the mean of PESQ scores for A and B are 4.5 and 3.1, and their corresponding standard deviations are 0.2 and 0.15.
-Clearly A has a higher (better) PESQ score than B. The standard deviations are small which indicates that the measurement rarely diverge far from the mean.
-This is the best case scenario but unfortunately it happens rarely in practice.
+Clearly, A has a higher (better) PESQ score than B. The standard deviations are small, indicating that the measurement rarely diverges far from the mean.
+This is the best-case scenario but unfortunately, it happens rarely in practice.

 • Suppose the mean of PESQ scores for A and B are 3.5 and 3.1, and their corresponding standard deviations are 0.2 and 0.15.
-Clearly the mean PESQ score is higher (better) for A than B. In this case it is however not immediately clear whether we can draw any definite conclusions.
+Clearly the mean PESQ score is higher (better) for A than for B. In this case, it is, however, not immediately clear whether we can draw any definite conclusions.
 Is the difference significant?
 The standard deviations are not much smaller than the difference between the means, indicating that sometimes A could be worse than B!
 Further analysis is required.

 Hide code cell source